andreaoliveira9/Projeto-CSLP/README.md

   cmake . && make
   ```

-- To run the program of Hydrid Lossloss Endode:
+- To run the program of Hydrid Lossless Endode:

   ```
   ./build/Deliverable_5/HybridEncoderTest.out